FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

 #### Rule 11.1
 _Ref 11.1.1_

-- MISRA C-2012 Rule 11.1 Converting from a void pointer to a function pointer, it is part of the API and the user is responsible of providing that pointer and their responsibility for that pointer to be valid.
+- MISRA C-2012 Rule 11.1 Converting from a void pointer to a function pointer.
+   The `FreeRTOS_setsockopt` API allows users to configure sockets by setting various options.
+In order to do so, the function must accept one parameter which, based on the option value, can be casted to the corresponding socket field.
+To that end, that parameter is of `void *` type to accommodate all values.
+   The caller of the API is responsible for providing correct function pointer to the API.
+Thus, this violation can be safely suppressed.

 #### Rule 11.3
 _Ref 11.3.1_